Whatsapp Icon

 Acute Myeloid Leukemia (AML) is a type of cancer that affects the blood and bone marrow.
 It can lead to a range of symptoms and signs, many of which can be mistaken for common illnesses.
 Early detection and treatment are crucial, so being aware of the symptoms is important.
 Below is a list of common symptoms and signs associated with AML:

-• Fatigue: Feeling tired or weak is a common symptom, often due to anemia.
+• Fatigue: Feeling tired or weak is a common symptom, often due to anaemia.

 • Fever or Night Sweats: These can be signs of AML as the body is fighting off the aberrant cells.